 Use external transforms to configure syncs and exports that require you to call REST APIs.
 Simply import a source in a Python Code Repository and write custom logic to query the API.

-You can use external transforms to access REST API sources inaccessible over the internet via the agent-proxy runtime.
-Make sure you use the built-in HTTP client to route your network calls through the agent proxy.
+You can use external transforms to access REST API sources inaccessible over the internet when using a Foundry worker with agent egress policies.

 Learn more about calling APIs from code repositories.